 Your wages can be garnished after an audit confirms the amount of back taxes you owe.
 The amount that the IRS garnishes depends on the number of exemptions that you claim on your tax return.

 A federal tax lien is the IRS's claim to your property.
 It may be attached to your real estate, personal property, or other financial assets.
-The IRS files a Notice of Federal Tax Lien, which is a public document that notifies other creditors that the government has a claim to your property.
-This can affect your ability to obtain credit and may lower your credit score by up to 150 points.
+The IRS files a Notice of Federal Tax Lien, which is a public document that notifies third parties that the government has a claim to your property.
 If the federal tax lien is against your business, it attaches to all of your business assets, including your accounts receivable.

 How to Respond to a Revenue Officer